NCRCounterpointAPI/APIGuide/InstallationAndConfiguration/Installing.md

 Installing the NCR Counterpoint API server is simple: run the .msi installer on the machine you wish to be the API Server.
 By default, the API server will install to `C:\Program Files (x86)\NCR\Counterpoint API`.
 This path can be changed during the install process if needed.

+The latest API installation package can be downloaded via FTP from:

+`files165.cyberlynk.net`

+Please contact NCR or your NCR Counterpoint partner for credentials to download the API.

-When the install completes, the server should be up and running on the default port (81).
+When the install completes, the server should be up and running on the default port (52000).
 The API installs as a windows service, and can be found under the name "NCR Counterpoint API" in the services console:

 ![Services console](NCRCounterpointAPIServicesConsole.png)